vadimcn/codelldb/MANUAL.md

 <sup>2</sup> Use `tty` command inside a terminal window to find out its TTY device path.

 ## Attaching

+Flow during the launch sequence attach sequence:
+1. Debug session is created.
+2. The `initCommands` sequence is executed.
+3. Debug target is created using launch configurtion prameters  (`program`).
+4. Breakpoints are set.
+5. The `preRunCommands` sequence is executed.
+These commands may alter debug target configuration.
+6. The debugger attaches to the specified debuggee process.
+7. The `postRunCommands` sequence is executed.

+At the end of the debug session `exitCommands` sequence is executed.

 Note that attaching to a running process may be [restricted](https://en.wikipedia.org/wiki/Ptrace#Support) on some systems.
 You may need to adjust system configuration to enable it.